PradeepDeeti/Bypass-paywall/README.md

 This guide provides instructions for two Python scripts: archive_lookup.py and archive_pop.py.

 These scripts fetch archive URLs from archive.ph based on a provided URL, with archive_pop.py also opening the fetched URL in a new browser window using Selenium.
-Using either one as per your preference.
+Use either one as per your preference.

 Dependencies: